Table of Contents

 Leuven is a city in the Flemish region of Belgium.
 With a population of around 100,000, it is one of the most important cities in the province of Flemish Brabant.
 It is famous for its historic university, KU Leuven, and its rich brewing tradition.
 The city combines the charm of a well-preserved historic centre with the energy of a lively student community.

-Whether you want to visit this small city as a day trip from Brussels or as a quiet weekend getaway, this article will give you our best tips on what to see in Leuven!
+Whether you want to visit this small city as a day trip from Antwerp (here our article) or as a quiet weekend getaway from Brussels, this article will give you our best tips on what to see in Leuven!

 We have personally dedicated just one day to visiting Leuven in 2021 as a day trip from the capital Brussels, and if you decide to visit this city, you will not regret it!